ShreeChaturvedi/entropy/README.md

 ## Architecture Details

 Entropy is organized as focused C++ libraries that mirror the logical database pipeline.
-The implementation favors explicit data structures and clear boundaries between planning, execution, concurrency, and storage.

-- SQL front-end: custom lexer/parser builds an AST; the binder resolves names, types, and schema references with optional strict mode checks.
-- Optimizer: statistics-driven cost model builds plan nodes and chooses index access paths (B+ tree for ranges, extendible hash for point lookups).
-- Execution engine: iterator-style operators for scans, joins, aggregates, sorting, filtering, projection, and DML (insert/update/delete).
+The system is split into layers with explicit boundaries.

+### SQL Frontend

+- Lexer and parser build an AST for SELECT, INSERT, UPDATE, DELETE, and CREATE TABLE.
+- Binder resolves names and types using catalog metadata and column indexes.

+### Planning and Optimization

+- Statistics track row counts and simple selectivity estimates.
+- Cost model compares index scans and sequential scans for predicates.
+- Index selector chooses point lookup and range scan paths when an index exists.

+### Execution

+- Iterator operators for seq scan, index scan, hash join, nested loop join, sort, aggregate, filter, and limit.
+- Projection and DML executors materialize rows and apply insert, update, and delete.

+### Transactions and Recovery

-- Concurrency + recovery: MVCC version chains with a lock manager for transactional isolation; write-ahead logging with recovery replay.
+- MVCC version chains with timestamp visibility checks.
+- Lock manager enforces isolation with deadlock detection.
+- WAL records are flushed on commit and replayed on recovery.

+### Storage and Buffering

+- Slotted pages back a table heap for variable length tuples.
-- Storage engine: table heap on slotted pages for variable-length tuples, B+ tree indexes for ordered access, and extendible hash indexes.
+- B+ tree and extendible hash indexes support range and point access.
-- Buffer pool: page table + LRU replacer with pin/dirty tracking; disk manager handles page file and WAL I/O.
+- Buffer pool uses an LRU replacer with pin and dirty tracking.
+- Disk manager handles page and WAL IO.

 ## Performance Snapshot (vs SQLite)